Renogy and Victron RV solar panels side by side comparison

 Is Victron solar worth the extra cost over Renogy?

-For most RVers, Renogy offers excellent performance at a great price point.
+For many RVers, Renogy offers excellent performance at a great price point.
 However, if you're full timing, in harsh environments (marine, extreme temps), or building a premium system where you value the Victron ecosystem integration, investing in premium components is justified for superior build quality and warranty service.
 Compare current prices as they fluctuate.

 Can I use Renogy panels with a Victron charge controller?